ziauddinziya07/project-3-My-Quiz-App/README.md

 - Littele bit Responsive
 - Own Design and Developed on own
 - Have not seen any Quiz Tutorial on YouTube!
-- Special Thanks to HackerRank for Improving My cosing skills
+- Special Thanks to HackerRank for Improving My coding skills
 - Fully dedicate this Quiz App to #Saddam Bhai and #Ebenezer Sir....